- Main Reconciliation Flow

 - Best practices for ongoing reconciliation

-Synder syncs sales, refunds, payouts and fees from Square.
-In the Summary Sync mode, transactions are recorded in your accounting platform as summarized journal entries.
+Synder syncs sales, refunds, payouts, and fees from Square.
+In Summary Sync mode, Synder records those transactions in your accounting platform as summarized journal entries.
+As a result, your clearing account should net to zero once every payout is matched.

 This guide explains how to: